Western cities agree to remove decorative grass amid drought - Local News 8

 Proposals for some of that money are due Nov.
 21.

-Well-manicured grass has long been a totem of American suburban life, having taken root alongside streets, around fountains and between the walkways in office parks.
-But the shift away from it has already begun in some places.

-The Metropolitan Water District of Southern California, which supplies water for half of California’s residents, in October urged cities and water agencies in its territory to ban the addition of any new decorative grass in business parks and public spaces.
-The agency was among the signatories of the letter.
+The Metropolitan Water District of Southern California, which supplies water for about half of California’s residents, in October urged cities and water agencies in its territory to ban the addition of any new decorative grass in business parks, public spaces and neighborhoods.
+Its board also urged agencies to stop watering and consider removing such grass that’s already planted.

 Southern Nevada has for decades used a mixture of cash incentives and fines to discourage grass watering and limit both functional and non-functional turf.
 The agreement has little effect on the area because a state law passed last year requires 100% of the non-functional turf be torn out in the Las Vegas area by 2026.